jeremytregunna/Binding/README.md

 [![Build Status](https://secure.travis-ci.org/jeremytregunna/Binding.png)](http://travis-ci.org/jeremytregunna/Binding)

-There are many options for bindings in iOS, not the least of which being ReactiveCocoa.
-While RAC is great, and you should seriously consider using it for your applications, sometimes you need just a simple binding, and words like `flatMap`, `command` and `signal` can be intimidating for your teammates.
-This is why I built Binding.

-The goal of Binding is to fill that spot—The "less scary"—observables spot.
+Binding is a library that provides an implementation of a time-varying variable.
+It is an essential ingredient for any reactive system.

+This library is intended, not as a replacement for a functional-reactive library, such as [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa), but as a less-scary, introductary tool which allows you to write code in a reactive way.
+It's also a wonderful way to remove a lot of boilerplate typically invovled with managing state.

 ## Example

 Let's assume that in your view controller, you have a tableview, and you follow good design practices in separating your data source into a separate object.
 It manages loading of your resources, and changes a publicly visible property.
 This is your indication on when to reload the tableview!
 We can do that easily:

 ```objc
 self.resultsBinding = [Bind(self.dataStore, results) next:^(id value) {